Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Acknowledgments

 \section{Acknowledgments}

 We are grateful to S. Shlosman for valuable discussions.
-This work was initiated while PC, FM and FLT were visiting the Theory Group of Microsoft Research, Redmond.
+This work was initiated while P.~Caputo, F.~Martinelli and F.~L.~Toninelli were visiting the Theory Group of Microsoft Research, Redmond.
 They thank the Theory Group for its hospitality and for creating a stimulating research environment.
-FLT acknowledges partial support by ANR grant SHEPI.